What we know about a Minneapolis day care center that was highlighted in video about alleged fraud

 “Quality Learning Center closed just over a week ago,” Brown said in a news conference, an assertion repeated in a statement to CNN from Walz’s office.

-But observers found kids arriving at Quality Learning Center that same afternoon, resulting in a raft of online conspiracy theories.
+But observers found kids arriving at Quality Learning Center the same afternoon, resulting in a raft of online conspiracy theories.
 Quality Learning Center “decided to remain open,” a department spokesperson told the Minnesota Star Tribune.
+State investigators confirmed Friday they learned on December 29 the center had chosen to stay open.

 Speaking to CNN outside the building Tuesday, Nick Shirley dismissed the idea that seeing children entering the building disproved his video.